neuefische/web-exercises/sessions/react-recap-project/part-8/readme.md

 ## Features

 When searching for albums, a maximum of 20 entries are displayed in the results.
-At the end of the list a button is displayed for fetching more results.
+At the end of the list, a button is displayed for fetching more results.
 These results are appended to the list.

 ## Acceptance Criteria